A proof of Dunfield-Gukov-Rasmussen Conjecture: Abstract

 \section{Abstract}

-In 2005 Dunfield, Gukov and Rasmussen conjectured an existence of a~spectral sequence from the~reduced triply graded Khovanov--Rozansky homology of a~knot to its knot Floer homology constructed by Ozsv\'ath and Szab\'o.
-The~main result of this paper is a~proof of this conjecture.
-For this purpose we construct a~bigraded spectral sequence from the~$\mathfrak{gl}_0$ homology constructed by the~last two authors to the~knot Floer homology.
-Using the~fact that the~$\mathfrak{gl}_0$ homology comes with a~spectral sequence from the~reduced triply graded homology, we obtain our main result.
-The~first spectral sequence is of Bockstein type and arises from a~subtle manipulation of coefficients.
+In 2005 Dunfield, Gukov and Rasmussen conjectured an existence of a differential from the reduced triply graded Khovanov--Rozansky homology of a knot to its knot Floer homology defined by Ozsv\'ath and Szab\'o.
+The main result of this paper is a proof of a suitably updated version of their conjecture: we show that the reduced triply graded homology is related to knot Floer homology by two spectral sequences, going through the intermediate ~$\mathfrak{gl}_0$ homology constructed by the last two authors.
+The~$\mathfrak{gl}_0$ homology comes equipped with a spectral sequence from the reduced triply graded homology, and here we construct the other spectral sequence, from the~$\mathfrak{gl}_0$ homology to knot Floer homology.
+The new spectral sequence is of Bockstein type and arises from a~subtle manipulation of coefficients.
 The~main tools are quantum traces of foams and of singular Soergel bimodules and a~$\ZZ$-valued cube of resolutions model for knot Floer homology, originally constructed by Ozsv\'ath--Szab\'o over the~field of two elements.
 As an~application we deduce that both the~$\mathfrak{gl}_0$ homology and the~reduced triply graded Khovanov--Rozansky homology detect the~unknot, the~two trefoils, the~figure eight knot and the~cinquefoil.